livemehere/async-modal-react/README.md

 - `closeOnOutsideClick` props is for close modal when click outside of modal(default: true).
 - `disableBodyScrollWhenOpen` props is for disable body scroll when modal is opened(default: true).
 - `closeOnRouteChange` props is for close all modals when route is changed(default: true).
+- `errorOnClose` props is for throw error when modal is closed by clicking outside of modal or route change(default: false).

 ```jsx
 import { ModalProvider } from "async-modal-react";